Binance Market Update (2022-08-15)

 Binance

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include CVC, CHZ, and UNFI, up by 21%, 13%, and 12%, respectively.
+Most major cryptocurrencies by market cap are trading lower.
+Market outperformers include CVC, SPELL, and UNFI, up by 19%, 12%, and 11%, respectively.

 Top stories of the day: